edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-11-29-millennial-employee-attention.md

 ## Beyond the stereotypes: What drives millennials?

-What motivates millennial employees may not be the same things that drove the Greatest Generation to success, but don’t write them off.
+What motivates millennial employees may not be the same things that drove other generations to success, but don’t write them off.

 Millennials may seem like they are more play than work, but that’s just not the case.
 Millennial employees are all about a different kind of work that is just as productive and important as your dad’s desk job.